rcbops/rpc-upgrades/README.rst

 --------

 A Leapfrog upgrade is a major upgrade that skips at least one release.
-Currently rpc-upgrades repo supports supports leapfrog upgrades from:
+Currently rpc-upgrades repo supports:

+Leapfrog upgrades from:

 * kilo to r14.12.0 (newton)
 * liberty to r14.12.0 (newton)

+Major upgrades from:

+* mitaka to r14.11.0 (newton)

 The status of supported versions can be viewed from the periodic jobs located on the `RPC Jenkins <https://rpc.jenkins.cit.rackspace.net/view/Upgrades>`_ server.